So, you’re wondering, “Is doing a blog worth it?” Well, like with most of life’s big questions, the answer is: “it depends”!

 …if you’re maybe thinking “no” to the question “Is doing a blog worth it?” then you can find 100 articles about 100 ways to make money online (all chock full of affiliate links).
 But these are some that I think you could make real money at.

 As you will see, I can really only recommend two.
-The third would be blogging.
+The other would be blogging, which would be #1 or #2 depending in your knowledge.
 I mean you can go spend time taking online surveys or shopping on e-bates and all that shit too if you want!

 The reason I picked these is because they are the ones that stick out to me as not needing an expertise like finance, marathon running, stock trading or graphic design.
 What you DO need, however, is to become good at digital marketing (but don’t worry, you can take a course on that)!